To perform the work you will need a special 13 mm key for pipeline fastening fittings and a rubber bulb (or syringe).

 Installation

-Comment.
-The connection between the master brake cylinder and the vacuum brake booster is sealed with a rubber ring.
+Note: The connection between the master cylinder and the brake booster is sealed with a rubber ring.
 If damaged, the ring must be replaced.

-1. Install the master brake cylinder in reverse order.
-Tighten the cylinder mounting nuts with a torque of 21 Nm, tube fittings - 14 Nm.
+1. Install the main brake cylinder in the reverse order.
+Tighten the cylinder mounting nuts to 21 Nm, and the tube fittings to 14 Nm.

-2. Connect the wiring harness block to the sensor.
+2. Connect the wiring harness connector to the sensor.

-3. Fill the tank with new brake fluid and pump the hydraulic drive of the brake system (see «Hydraulic brake drive - pumping»).
+3. Fill the reservoir with new brake fluid and bleed the hydraulic drive of the brake system (see "Hydraulic brake drive - bleeding").